|Country:||United Kingdom (UK)|

 Experienced brewers have chosen the following hops as substitutions of Pilgrim:

-Is Pilgrim available as Cryo/Lupulin powder?
+Is Pilgrim available in lupulin powder?

 If you see an error in our data, please let us know!